wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

+= 3.7.2 =
+- Added a PHP Info section in the system info interface to show some important PHP details of the server.
+- Added a filter to allow the user to have a custom translation in a place (which will be loaded instead of the default one from the plugin).
+This change was submitted by Samuel Aguilera.
+- Replaced myslqi fetch_all method with fetch_assoc to cover cases where some servers do not have the correct mysql drivers.
+- Added a new filter to allow manipulation of the htaccess rules from your custom code.
+The name of the filter is 'aiowps_htaccess_rules_before_writing'.
+- Added a "Delete All 404 Event Logs" button to purge all 404 logs from DB
+- Added code to automatically send an email to the registrant when an account has been manually "Approved" from the User Registration menu.

 = 3.7.1 =
 - Fixed a minor bug: dashboard link was pointing to the wrong tab for the "Logged In Users" tab.
 - Fix a bug with the login page captcha.
 The captcha wansn't shown if the rename login page feature was enabled at the same time.